 The voltage waveform on the other hand also shows the impact of partial shading.
-As shown in Figure 21, the voltage harmonics previously measured at 66.01% at full irradiance increase to 66.07% under partial shaded conditions.
-This happens due to the reason that some of the solar PVs not being generating any power produce dip in the delivered power.
+As shown in Figure 21, the voltage harmonics previously measured at 66.01% at full irradiance increased to 66.07% under partial shaded conditions.
+This happens due to the reason that some of the solar PVs not being generating any power produced dip in the delivered power.
 The extra power required is thus provided by the other solar PVs which in turn affects the output of the inverter and slightly increases harmonic distortion.
-In this scenario, the primary parameter to be taken into consideration is the voltage level rather than the harmonic distortion.
-Even though the increase in harmonics is negligible but the decrease in voltage peak can have prominent impact on all the elements of the system especially load.
+In this scenario, the considered primary parameter is the voltage level rather than the harmonic distortion.
+Even though the increase in harmonics is negligible, but the decrease in voltage peak can have prominent impact on all the elements of the system especially load.